enanomapper/tutorials/RRegrs/RRegrs.md

-RRegrs Package Tutorial
+# RRegrs Package Tutorial

-1	Introduction
+## 1	Introduction

 RRegrs is a collection of R regression tools based on the caret package.
 It is used to find the best regression models for any numerical dataset.
 The initial use of the script is aimed at finding QSAR models for chemoinformatics / nanotoxicology for eNanoMapper European project.

-2	Concepts
+## 2	Concepts

-RRegrs represents a simple tool to screen any dataset for the best regression model using ten implemented regression methods:
+RRegrs represents a simple tool to screen any dataset for the best regression model using ten implemented regression method 1.Linear Multi-regression (L

-1.Linear Multi-regression (LM)

-2.Generalized Linear Model with Stepwise Feature Selection (GLM)

-3.Partial Least Squares Regression (PLS)
+2.Generalized Linear Model with Stepwise Feature Selection (GL 3.Partial Least Squares Regression (PL

-4.Lasso regression
+4.Lasso regressi

-5.Elastic Net regression (ENET)
+5.Elastic Net regression (ENE

-6.Support vector machine using radial functions (SVM radial)

-7.Neural Networks regression (NN)
+6.Support vector machine using radial functions (SVM radia 7.Neural Networks regression (NN

-8.Random Forest (RF)
+8.Random Forest (RF

-9.Random Forest-Recursive Feature Elimination (RF-RFE)

-10.Support Vector Machines Recursive Feature Elimination (SVM-RFE)
+9.Random Forest-Recursive Feature Elimination (RF-RFE 10.Support Vector Machines Recursive Feature Elimination (SVM-RFE)

 RRegrs permits you to run all the methods by using only one function call.
 The main func-tion of the package (RRegrs) contains several sections: loading parameters and dataset, remove near zero variance features, scaling dataset, remove correlated features, dataset splitting, run the 10 regression methods, summary of statistics for all methods and splittings, averages for each method and cross-validation type for all splittings, automatic best model statistics, best model Y-randomization.
 Assessment of Applicability Domain was included in each method.